jahammo2/rails-7-pwa-react-typescript-example/README.md

 ## Deploying to Render

+1. `bin/rails credentials:edit`
-* Make sure that you copy the config/master.key into the RAILS_MASTER_KEY that they ask for
+1. Copy the config/master.key into the RAILS_MASTER_KEY that they ask for

 ## Set up PWA